Walter-Haynes/COGS/README.md

 ### Null Events

-By convention, GoCS allows event properties to stay null (uninitialized) if your doesn't need them.
+By convention, COGS allows event properties to stay null (uninitialized) if your doesn't need them.
 To avoid errors, your systems should therefore always use the null-coalesce operator `?.` before invoking events:

 ```csharp
 destructible.onDestroy?.Invoke();